| Join

 was really a golden oil known to work miraculous cures and

 scented like the breath of angels.
+Pliny the

 Elder